danse-inelastic/pyre/docs/pyreBasics.rst

 As such it can be run from the command line or started as a daemon.

 Constructions of pyre applications are very similar to constructions of pyre components.
-Here is `an example <tutorials/greet.py>`_ .

 Instead of subclassing pyre.components.Component.Component, you need to subclass pyre.applications.Script.Script.
-Other than that, all pyre applications must declare a method called "main", which is called when one instantiates the application and calls its run() method.
+Also, all pyre applications must declare a method called "main", which is called when the user instantiates the application and calls its run() method.

 One of the strengths of pyre is a systematic way to configure and distribute from the command line all inventory items at run time.
 As shown above, inventories are composed of both properties and facilities.
 Changing a property on the command line is as simple as::